bribar/VirtualStake/README.md

 	The main difference is that the sidebars are added to Wordpress Admin Menu \> Appearance \> Widgets.
 Currently the theme has one sidebar called "After Navigation".
 Any available widgets added to this sidebar would show up under the sites navigation.

-	If you need to add more widgets to different areas of the site, you would do this through the Sidebars Tab by selecting the appropriate "Theme Hook"
+	If you need to add more widgets to different areas of the site, you would do this through the Sidebars Tab by selecting the appropriate "Theme Hook".

 Theme Hooks
 ---
 If you interested in using "Theme Hooks", when logged in and viewing the site as an administrator, you will find tag indicators for the hooks.
-Assigning menus and sidebars would appear in the respective hook tag.
+Assigning menus and sidebars would appear in the respective hook.

 Example tag indicator: